Las Vegas DUI Laws: Why is it Harsher?

 If someone refuses to undergo breath or blood testing, the officers can forcibly take a blood sample.
 The officers can forcibly do this under the theory of “Implied Consent”.
 However, such refusal would mean that he is subject to receive additional penalties in both criminal court and in license suspension.

 Driving under the influence may result serious or fatal injuries to any person.
-Since penalties and consequences for DUI cases are serious, you should get a professional advice from a legal help desk officer.
+Since penalties and consequences for DUI cases are serious, you should get a professional advice from a legal help desk officer, or a Las Vegas criminal defense lawyer.